SMPTE/ris-osvp-metadata-camdkit/index.md

             "distortionOverscanMax": {
               "type": "number",
               "minimum": 1.0,
               "description": "Static maximum overscan factor on lens distortion.
-This is primarily\nrelevant when storing overscan values, not in transmission as the\noverscan should be calculated by the consumer.\n"
+This is alternative to\nproviding dynamic overscan values each frame.
+Note it should be the maximum\nof both projection-matrix-based and field-of-view-based rendering as per the\nOpenLensIO documentation.\n"
             },
             "undistortionOverscanMax": {
               "type": "number",
               "minimum": 1.0,
               "description": "Static maximum overscan factor on lens undistortion.
-This is primarily\nrelevant when storing overscan values, not in transmission as the\noverscan should be calculated by the consumer.\n"
-            },
-            "distortionIsProjection": {
-              "type": "boolean",
-              "description": "Indicator that the OpenLensIO distortion model is the Projection\nCharacterization, not the Field-Of-View Characterization.
-This is \nprimarily relevant when storing overscan values, not in transmission\nas the overscan should be calculated by the consumer.\n"
+This is alternative to\nproviding dynamic overscan values each frame.
+Note it should be the maximum\nof both projection-matrix-based and field-of-view-based rendering as per the\nOpenLensIO documentation.\n"
             },
             "make": {
               "type": "string",